SaltireSoul/bkup_rpimage/README.md

 # bkup_rpimage
 Script to backup a Raspberry Pi disk image

+## This project

+Forked from [lzkelley/bkup_rpimage](https://github.com/lzkelley/bkup_rpimage) on September 2020.

-## Author / Origin:
+## Origin

-Script developed on the RaspberryPi.org forums: [The Raspberry Pi Backup Thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=12079).
+Original script developed on the RaspberryPi.org forums: [The Raspberry Pi Backup Thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=12079).
 The script, as copied over to github.com, was primarily written by user: `jinx`.
 I found this via [a raspberrypi.stackexchange.com answer](http://raspberrypi.stackexchange.com/a/5431/61087) by user: `ppumpkin`.